hhkbp2/go-hsm/README.md

 The book mentioned above gives an elaboration on state machine and HSM.
 For more details, please refer to it.

-Whenever there arises the requirement to write codes which has high complexity but need to be definitely correct, state machine is a promising way to get there.
+Whenever there arises the requirement to write codes which have high complexity but need to be definitely correct, state machine is a promising way to get there.
 HSM is a great pattern to express state machine.
 And HSM is the most powerful pattern I know so far.
 At the moment I ran into some Golang project like [```Raft```][raftconsensus-homepage], HSM occurs to me.
 So I port HSM to Golang and create this project.

 ## Port HSM to Golang